palaeoware/revosim/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to REvoSim's User Manual
+Welcome to EnviroGen's User Manual
 ================================

 The [Enviro]ment [Gen]erator program.